 2. Use results in real time

-As a participant, half the fun in a poll is seeing how others vote.
+As a participant, half the fun in an Instagram poll is seeing how others vote.
 Know what’s even more fun?
 Seeing votes affect events in real life.

 As votes roll in, add clips to your Stories showing how votes changed the event.
 You’ll keep your customers on the edge of their seats, wondering what’s coming next.